Opuntia: Regional food uses

-The fruit of prickly pears, commonly called cactus fruit, cactus fig, Indian fig (meaning "Native American", not India), nopales or tuna in Spanish, is edible, although it must be peeled carefully to remove the small spines on the outer skin before consumption.
+The fruit of prickly pears, commonly called cactus fruit, cactus fig, Indian fig (meaning "Native American", not "of India"), nopales or tuna in Spanish, is edible, although it must be peeled carefully to remove the small spines on the outer skin before consumption.
 If the outer layer is not properly removed, glochids can be ingested, causing discomfort of the throat, lips, and tongue, as the small spines are easily lodged in the skin.
 Native Americans like the Tequesta would roll the fruit around in a suitable medium (e.g. grit) to "sand" off the glochids.
 Alternatively, rotating the fruit in the flame of a campfire or torch has been used to remove the glochids.
 Today, parthenocarpic (seedless) cultivars are also available.
 The seeds can be used for flour.

 In Mexico, prickly pears are often used to make appetizers, soups, salads, entrees, vegetable dishes, breads, desserts, beverages, candy, jelly, and drinks.
 The young stem segments, usually called pads or nopales, are also edible in most species of Opuntia.
 They are commonly used in Mexican cuisine in dishes such as huevos con nopales (eggs with nopal), or tacos de nopales.
 Nopales are also an important ingredient in New Mexican cuisine.
 In 2009 it was introduced as a cheaper alternative to corn for the production of tortillas and other corn products.
 They can also be pickled.Opuntia ficus-indica has been introduced to Europe, and flourishes in areas with a suitable climate, such as the south of France and southern Italy: In Sicily, they are referred to as fichi d'India (Italian literal translation of Indian fig) or ficurinia (Sicilian language literal translation of Indian fig).
-In Sardinia, they are called figumorisca – Moorish figs), the same denomination they receive along the Catalan-speaking regions of the Western Mediterranean, figa de moro.
+In Sardinia, they are called figumorisca ("Moorish figs"), the same denomination they receive along the Catalan-speaking regions of the Western Mediterranean, figa de moro.
 They can be found also in the Struma River in Bulgaria, in southern Portugal and Madeira (where they are called tabaibo, figo tuno, or "Indian figs"), in Andalusia, Spain (where they are known as higos chumbos).

-In Greece, it grows in such places as the Peloponnese region, Ionian Islands, or Crete, and its figs are known as frangosyka (Frankish, i.e. Western European, figs) or pavlosyka (Paul's figs), depending on the region.
-In Albania, they are called fiq deti translated as 'sea figs', and are present in the south-west shore.
-The figs are also grown in Cyprus, where they are known as papoutsósyka or babutsa (shoe figs).
+In Greece, it grows in such places as the Peloponnese region, Ionian Islands, or Crete, and its figs are known as frangosyka (Frankish, i.e. Western European, figs) or pavlosyka ("Paul's figs"), depending on the region.
+In Albania, they are called fiq deti translated as "sea figs", and are present in the south-west shore.
+The figs are also grown in Cyprus, where they are known as papoutsósyka or babutsa ("shoe figs").